phn/pytpm/doc/index.rst

 PyTPM: Python interface to the Telescope Pointing Machine C library
 ===================================================================

-PyTPM Python library, provides a python interface to the Telescope Pointing Machine C library, written by Jeff Percival.
+PyTPM provides a python interface to the Telescope Pointing Machine C library, written by Jeff Percival.

 :doc:`overview` gives a description of the usage of the library. :doc:`tpm` gives a brief description of the TPM library; read